Mila Air Purifier review

 The Mila in our living room during testing (Image credit: Mila)

-Mila Air Purifier review: Design
+Mila Air Purifier: Design

 While it isn't small, the Mila isn't so big as to take up swathes of precious space in smaller rooms, such as bedrooms and nurseries.
 (If you need a very compact machine, read our Kenmore 83396 Air Purifier review.)
-It perches on four dinky wooden feet, and has a glossy black top with a touch control panel in the middle.
-This doesn’t offer anywhere near as much control as the app, but with it you can switch the unit from Auto to Manual Mode and vice versa.
+It perches on four dinky wooden feet and has a glossy black top with a touch control panel in the middle.
+This doesn’t offer anywhere near as much control as the app, but with it, you can switch the unit from Auto to Manual Mode and vice versa.
 It will also give you a little glimpse of those telltale AQIs.

 • Smoke